 REQUEST FOR PAPERS

-Current Topics in Accounting Research and Recent Advances in Technology
+Current Topics in Accounting Research and the Economics of Sustainability Reporting

-In addition, we are particularly interested in accounting studies related to recent advances in technology, including:
+In addition, we are particularly interested in studies that examine ESG (CSR or sustainability) reporting issues including:

 REQUEST FOR REGISTERED REPORTS

 Journal of Accounting Research

 October 28-29, 2021